A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Preliminary

 In this section, we first provide a formal problem definition of RE.
-Then, we introduce the recent benchmark corpora proposed for training deep RE models.
+Then, we introduce the recent benchmark corpora proposed for training deep RE models\footnote{There are several online platforms for RE, including Google Cloud Natural Language~\url{ https://cloud.google.com/natural-language }, IBM Watson Natural Language Understanding~\url{https://www.ibm.com/products/natural-language-understanding} and TextRazor ~\url{https://www.textrazor.com/.}} .
 Finally, we present the evaluation metrics for evaluating the RE models.